-Students who have decided on and declared a major are assigned a faculty advisor from the academic college which houses that major.
-Undecided students, as well as those who are conditionally admitted, are assigned an advisor from the Center for Exploring Majors.
-Advisors in the Center for Exploring Majors will help students choose a major, usually during the first four semesters.
-Bachelor of Professional Studies majors are advised through the College of Liberal Arts.
+The vast majority of students are assigned a professional academic advisor within their college for their first year.
+Undecided students are assigned an advisor from the Center for Exploring Majors.
+Advisors in the Center for Exploring Majors will help students choose a major, usually during the first year or until the student has declared a major.
+Once students have either completed their first year of courses or been accepted into their program, they are transitioned to a faculty advisor.
+Bachelor of Professional Studies majors are advised by the Bachelor of Professional Studies Center.

 Advising Centers